-Ava Gardner with Mismaloya Beach as the background
+Ava Gardner & Mismaloya Beach in the background (The Night of the Iguana)

 He had recently obtained a concession from the Mexican President himself, Adolfo López Mateos, to develop a real estate project there.

-In the early 1960's Puerto Vallarta was a small town of only fifteen thousand inhabitants, a quiet fisherman village with only one road connecting it to the rest of Mexico, and when it rained, it was impassable.
+In the early 1960s, Puerto Vallarta was a small town of only fifteen thousand inhabitants, a quiet fisherman village with only one road connecting it to the rest of Mexico that when it rained was impassable.
 The trip to Guadalajara took 16 hours, compared with the 4 hours of today.
 The best way to get there was by air.

 Mismaloya at the time was a perfect combination of pristine emerald water, soft clear sand beach with lush jungle right to the edge of the ocean, Huston compared it to the South Pacific islands.

 As there were no roads to Mismaloya itself, access was only available by sea, something that certainly complicated things enormously, but Huston was used to that, he enjoyed adding an extra dose of realism to his movies, both by avoiding studios and shooting on location and by placing people under duress, he knew this got the best out of them all.
 An attitude that has helped his movies better stand the test of time.

 Mismaloya Beach, The Night of the Iguana set on the hill

 When choosing the cast Ray and John agreed that Richard Burton would be great for the role and that Deborah Kerr would be the itinerant artist in the play, Ava Gardner would be Maxine (role played by Bettie Davis on the stage play on Broadway).